Dezhou: Tourism

 For tourist attractions, there is also a famous temple in Qingyun County.
-It's called Haidao Jinshan Temple, which is one of the biggest centers of Buddhism in Northern China.
+It is called Haidao Jinshan Temple, which is one of the biggest centers of Buddhism in Northern China.
 The most attractive scene is the underground aisle where the portrait of the hell is presented using high technology.

+As the filming location for first-line film and television works, Laoling Film Studio has become a new tourist destination after opening to the public, providing an immersive interactive experience that allows tourists to experience the real scenes of film and television dramas.

+Quancheng Oulebao is a large theme park and animal world, while Laoling Shiguang is a cultural park converted from an old factory in the last century, attracting many local and foreign tourists.

 Industry

 A new industrial zone hailed as the "Solar Valley" is being built for experimenting with clean-energy urban projects and massive use of household utilities such as solar-powered water-heaters.
 The Washington Post describes Dezhou's Solar Valley as the "clean-tech version of Silicon Valley".

 Nowadays one of the biggest and most famous industries in Dezhou is solar energy industry, with two main corporations included—Himin Group (皇明集团) and its partner Ecco Solar Group (亿家能集团).
 Dezhou increased its international reputation when it was selected to follow previous hosts, Daegu, South Korea (2004), Oxford, UK (2006) and Adelaide, Australia (2008) as host of the 2010 International Solar City Congress.
 Himin Group has developed into the world's largest solar water heater manufacturer and is also discovering new areas such as photoelectricity.

 Greenpeace China cited Dezhou in May 2009 as an example of how renewable energy can become a more common reality throughout the world.

-Dezhou also houses the world's largest solar-powered office building, covering around 75,000 square meters.
+Dezhou houses the world's largest solar-powered office building, covering around 75,000 square meters.
+Dezhou also has semiconductor and sports equipment manufacturing industries.
+China's largest seasoning production base is located in Laoling, Dezhou.

+The sports industry is an emerging industry in Dezhou, mainly focusing on the production of fitness equipment and sports equipment, competitive bicycle manufacturing, etc., mainly led by Laoling and Ningjin.

+Dezhou is also rapidly developing its semiconductor industry and has introduced many advanced semiconductor companies.

+Culture

+As a city along the Grand Canal since ancient times, Dezhou's culture has developed alongside canal shipping and railways.
+As a traditional agricultural region, many of Dezhou's delicacies are deeply connected to the history and legends of the Qing Dynasty, such as the famous Dezhou Braised Chicken, Golden Silk Jujubes, and Daliu Noodles.

+Dezhou Braised Chicken is the most famous dish in Dezhou.

+Golden Silk Jujubes are the most famous agricultural product in Laoling, Dezhou, and an important carrier of agricultural culture.